eigengo/quality/java/java.md

 We mark method arguments and variables final as a means of documentation.
 It allows the developer to say "this variable should never be reassigned".
 If a variable is not marked as such it indicates that the developer is explicitly treating that variable differently.

 ##Null References
 We've had a lot of bugs that result from an unintentional use of a ``null`` reference.
 This document explains the problems with ``null`` and its meaning within the language.
 In order to avoid this, avoid returning ``null`` unless ``null`` is a semantically meaningful value.
 For example, in ``StringSupport.trimOrNull(String)``, ``null`` means that the reference contains no useful content, for a particular definition of useful.
-In contrast, methods that return collections should not--in vast majority of cases, return ``null``s, but instead return an empty collection.
+In contrast, methods that return collections should not--in vast majority of cases--return ``null``s, but instead return an empty collection.

 When accepting arguments in a method, the method should fail-fast when a parameter that is required to be not null actually is ``null``.
 The typical pattern for this is